1. Hello! Who are you and what expertise-based business do you own?

 I began with a conventional corporate career in Engineering from Imperial in London, CA from Arthur Andersen in London, MBA from ISB, Sales & Marketing at HUL.
 Then I attended a leadership self-awareness program as a participant while at HUL.
 This made me realise that that’s what I wanted to be doing for the rest of my life.
 I called up the company that had done the training and said I would like to bring their work to India, and they appointed me as their India Country Manager.

-I wanted to contribute to the managerial and leadership skills of Indian leaders (corporate, NGO, educational, sports, governmental, etc.).
-I felt that I could best contribute to helping India move forward in terms of prosperity and happiness.
+I wanted to contribute to the managerial and improve leadership skills of Indian leaders (corporate, NGO, educational, sports, governmental, etc.).
+I felt that I could best contribute to helping India move forward in terms of prosperity and happiness through a leadership development program.

 At the same time, I wanted to use my strengths of logical thinking and honesty and do something meaningful to me.